psergioprt/inception/DEV_DOC.md

 # 6. Development Notes and Design Decisions

-No prebuilt images (mandatory requirement)
++ No prebuilt images (mandatory requirement)

-A private Docker network isolates services internally
++ A private Docker network isolates services internally

-NGINX enforces HTTPS using self-signed certificates
++ NGINX enforces HTTPS using self-signed certificates

-WordPress is executed through PHP-FPM for performance
++ WordPress is executed through PHP-FPM for performance

-MariaDB is initialized using custom scripts
++ MariaDB is initialized using custom scripts

-The Makefile automates the full workflow: setup, rebuild, cleanup
++ The Makefile automates the full workflow: setup, rebuild, cleanup

-END OF DEV_DOC.md